shader-slang/slang/docs/wave-intrinsics.md

 In the [DXC Wiki](https://github.com/Microsoft/DirectXShaderCompiler/wiki/Wave-Intrinsics) active lanes are described as

-"These intrinsics are dependent on active lanes and therefore flow control.
-In the model of this document, implementations must enforce that the number of active lanes exactly corresponds to the programmer’s view of flow control."
+> These intrinsics are dependent on active lanes and therefore flow control.
+In the model of this document, implementations
+> must enforce that the number of active lanes exactly corresponds to the programmer’s view of flow control.

 In practice this appears to imply that the programming model is that all lanes operate in 'lock step'.
 That the 'active lanes' are the lanes doing processing at a particular point in the control flow.
 On some hardware this may match how processing actually works.
 There is also a large amount of hardware in the field that doesn't follow this model, and allows lanes to diverge and not necessarily on flow control.
 On this style of hardware Active intrinsics may act to also converge lanes to give the appearance of 'in step' ness.